-Fig. 4.4.
-The 1-Laplacian and the GL clustering methods obtain nearly identical results for unsupervised clustering on the half moon dataset.
+Fig. 4.4 The 1-Laplacian and the GL clustering methods obtain nearly identical results for unsupervised clustering on the Two Moons dataset.
 The 1-Laplacian and GL percentage error was 97.3% and 97.9%, respectively.

-Fig. 4.5.
-The accuracy of the GL unsupervised segmentation procedure presented in this paper is compared with spectral clustering and the 1-Laplacian code of Hein and Bühler [33].
-These two graphs were created using 100 runs of the two moon dataset and averaging the results.
+Fig. 4.5 The accuracy of the GL unsupervised segmentation procedure presented in this paper is compared with spectral clustering and the 1-Laplacian code of Hein and Bühler [42].
+These two graphs were created using 100 runs of the Two Moons dataset and averaging the results.